Skip to Main Content Skip to Main Site Navigation Skip to Footer

 • Constitutions on Campus

-Students can pick up a free copy of the Constitution at the Library, at Student Activities Office, or in Professor Gardner’s Office (Hep 126) M-F at 11 a.m., or at the Constitution Day Celebration on September 19 at 12 p.m. in Fine Arts Building, Room 119 .
+Students can pick up a free copy of the US Constitution in Spanish or English at the Library, at the Student Activities Office, or in the Social Science Department Office (Hep 149).

 Message from CSI President Dean Fisher